longhorn/website/content/docs/1.1.0/volumes-and-nodes/node-space-usage.md

 `Disabled`: The total space of the disks/nodes on which Longhorn volumes are not allowed for scheduling.

-### Space usage of each node
+### Space Usage of Each Node

 In `Node` page, Longhorn will show the space allocation, schedule, and usage info for each node:

 {{< figure src="/img/screenshots/volumes-and-nodes/space-usage-info-node-page.png" >}}

-Column `Size`: The **max actual available space** can be used by Longhorn volumes.
-It equals to the total disk space of the node minus reserved space.
+`Size` column: The **max actual available space** that can be used by Longhorn volumes.
+It equals the total disk space of the node minus reserved space.

-Column `Allocated`: The left number is the size that has been used for **volume scheduling**, and it does not mean the space has been used for Longhorn volume data store.
-The right number is the **max** size for volume scheduling, which the result of `Size` multiplying `Storage Over Provisioning Percentage`.(In the above illustration, `Storage Over Provisioning Percentage` is 500.)
+`Allocated` column: The left number is the size that has been used for **volume scheduling**, and it does not mean the space has been used for the Longhorn volume data store.
+The right number is the **max** size for volume scheduling, which the result of `Size` multiplying `Storage Over Provisioning Percentage`.
+(In the above illustration, `Storage Over Provisioning Percentage` is 500.)
 Hence, the difference between the 2 numbers (let's call it as the allocable space) determines if a volume replica can be scheduled to this node.

-Column `Used`: The left part is actual available space of this node.
+`Used` column: The left part is actual available space of this node.
 The right part is total space of the node.

-Notice that the allocable space may be greater than the actual available space of the node when setting `Storage Over Provisioning Percentage` is greater than 100.
+Notice that the allocable space may be greater than the actual available space of the node when setting `Storage Over Provisioning Percentage` to a value greater than 100.
 If the volumes are heavily used and lots of historical data will be stored in the volume snapshots, please be careful about using a large value for this setting.
 For more info about the setting, see [here](../../references/settings/#storage-over-provisioning-percentage) for details.